script-fu/script-fu.github.io/_posts/2023-11-21-ProjectImp.md

 ## Misc

 - The error console doesn't shout the same warning at the user with every message
+- An experimental 'Layer Group Warp' button, warps all the layers in a group folder, not undoable yet
 - The Warp Tool warns the user that the next undo will cancel the warp
 - If the Warp Tool is in 'Erase Mode' when the tool changes, then the mode is switched to 'Move'
 - The Warp tool always warps, if it can't 'Erase' or 'Smooth' it switches to 'Move'